Eligibility:

 Iron Mill College Diploma in Supervision.

-Please note: Completion of this course does not provide a route to registration with the National Counselling Society (NCS) and detailed individual applications to NCS are required for this purpose, where applicable.
+Please note: Completion of this course does not provide a route to registration with the National Counselling and Psychotherapy Society (NCPS) and detailed individual applications to NCPS are required for this purpose, where applicable.

 In order to facilitate students, Iron Mill College has introduced bespoke payment plans which can be tailored to meet your specific needs.
 Please contact us at 01392 219200 / enquiries@ironmill.co.uk for further information.